AdobeDocs/experience-manager-65.en/help/forms/using/process-reporting/process-reporting-custom-reports.md

 The prerequisites to creating a separate UI for displaying results are [Sling Basics](https://wem.help.adobe.com/enterprise/en_US/10-0/wem/developing/the_basics.html), [Creating a CRX Node](https://docs.adobe.com/docs/en/crx/current/developing/development_tools/developing_with_crxde_lite.html#Creating%20a%20Node) and providing appropriate [access privileges](https://docs.adobe.com/docs/en/crx/current/developing/development_tools/developing_with_crxde_lite.html#Access%20Control).

-1. Create a separate UI as described in [Creating a separate UI](/help/forms/using/process-reporting/process-reporting-custom-reports.html?cq_ck=1416827713473) section.
+1. Create a separate UI.
 1. Create a child `nt:unstructured` node at the `/content/process-reporting-runtime/custom-reports` node for every pluggable report.

-    * **id **- Specifies unique identification number of the report.
+    * **id**- Specifies unique identification number of the report.
-    * **name **- Specifies the name of the report.
+    * **name**- Specifies the name of the report.
 The name is displayed in the UI.
-    * **link **- Specifies relative link to the renderer of the separate UI.
+    * **link**- Specifies relative link to the renderer of the separate UI.
 The link is created Step 1.
-    * **description **- Specifies the one line description the report.
+    * **description**- Specifies the one line description the report.
 You can leave the description field empty.

-    * **icon **- Specifies the image to pictorially represent the report.
+    * **icon**- Specifies the image to pictorially represent the report.
 You can leave the icon field empty.

    ![Properties of node ](assets/node_properties_new.png)